Learning Hard Retrieval Decoder Attention for Transformers

-We implemented our approach based on the Neutron implementation of the Transformer \cite{xu2019neutron}.
-To show the effects of our approach on the 6-layer Transformer, we first conducted our experiments on the WMT 14 English to German and English to French news translation tasks to compare with \newcite{vaswani2017attention}.
-Additionally, we also examined the impacts of our approach on the WMT 17 news translation tasks on a wide range of language pairs.
+To investigate the impact on translation quality of our approach, we conducted our experiments on the WMT 14 English to German and English to French news translation tasks to compare with \citet{vaswani2017attention}.
+We also examined the impact of our approach on the pre-processed data of the WMT 17 news translation tasks for $12$ translation directions.

 The concatenation of newstest 2012 and newstest 2013 was used for validation and newstest 2014 as test sets for the WMT 14 English to German and English to French news translation tasks.
 We used the pre-processed data for WMT 17 news translation tasks.\footnote{\url{http://data.statmt.org/wmt17/translation-task/preprocessed/}.}